 Race Rules - Minaret and Skyline

 I understand and agree to the rules established for Red Bull Defiance Skyline Traverse and Minaret Burn.
 I agree to wear the event race top throughout the event and to not cover the sponsors branding.
-I acknowledge that Red Bull Defiance Skyline Traverse and the Minaret Bun is being filmed/photographed and content is being developed for the use of sponsors and Red Bull Defiance to leverage on an on-going basis.
-I accept that by entering Red Bull Defiance Skyline Traverse and/or the Minaret Burn I agree to my image being captured and this will be at no cost to the sponsors and I accept emails from sponsors regarding their services.
+I acknowledge that Red Bull Defiance Skyline Traverse and Minaret Burn is being filmed/photographed and content is being developed for the use of sponsors and Red Bull Defiance to leverage on an on-going basis.
+I accept that by entering Red Bull Defiance Skyline Traverse and Minaret Burn I agree to my/our image being captured and this will be at no cost to the sponsors and I accept emails from sponsors regarding their services.
 I understand that participation in this contest is at my own risk and I accept full responsibility for my well being during the event.

-1.1 The single stage events consists of a single stage run leg and a single stage mountain bike leg.
+1.1 The single stage events consist of a single stage run leg and a single stage mountain bike leg.

 1.1.1 The single trail running stage is called the Skyline Traverse and is open to individual runners.